Attorneys for Passengers in Trucks Who Are Injured in Crashes

 - Pain and suffering due to emotional or mental stress, diminished quality of life and the pain endured throughout your recovery.

 - Punitive damages.
-In the event that an act of negligence is considered especially reckless or unacceptable, the jury may seek to punish the guilty party by providing additional compensation to the victim in the form of punitive damages.
+If an act of negligence is considered extraordinarily reckless or unacceptable, the jury may seek to punish the guilty party by providing additional compensation to the victim in the form of punitive damages.

 Rosenfeld Injury Lawyers has represented countless clients across Illinois and is the leading personal injury law firm in the state.
 If you have been injured as a passenger in a trucking accident, we can ensure that you receive the maximum allowed compensation according to state law for your injuries so that you can focus on your physical recovery without the need to worry about your finances.
 Contact us today to schedule a free case review so that we may gather all of the information needed to get to work on your behalf.